David extension of circle homeomorphisms, welding, mating, and removability: Preliminaries on David homeomorphisms

 We will need an extension result for David maps, which is a generalization of the well-known extension of Beurling and Ahlfors \cite{BA56}.
 Let $h\colon \mathbb S^1\to \mathbb S^1$ be an orientation-preserving homeomorphism.
 We define the \textit{distortion function} of $h$ to be

 where $z\in \mathbb S^1$ and $0<t<1/2$.
 We define the \textit{scalewise distortion function} of $h$ to be

 where $0<t<1/2$.
 If $\rho_h(t)$ is bounded above, then the function $h$ is a quasisymmetry and has a quasiconformal extension on $\D$, by the theorem of Beurling and Ahlfors.
 Zakeri observed in \cite[Theorem 3.1]{Zak08}, by applying a result of \cite{CCH96}, that there is a growth condition on $\rho_h(t)$ that is sufficient for a homeomorphism $h$ of the circle to have a David extension in the disk.
+See also the recent work \cite{KN22} for a stronger extension result.

 \begin{theorem}[{\cite[Theorem 3]{CCH96},\cite[Theorem 3.1]{Zak08}}] Let $h\colon \mathbb S^1\to \mathbb S^1$ be an orientation-preserving homeomorphism and suppose that